speakeasy-api/.github/profile/README.md

 Speakeasy's Client SDKs and Developer Experience POrtal help you acheve faster & easier integration for your API.
 Just add our SDK (3 lines of code) to your API handlers and get immediate access to a suite of DevEx that speed up customer integration and enable self-service support for your API.
 We're the API Platform team for every company!

 * **Client SDKs** are publically [available via the Speakeasy CLI](https://docs.speakeasyapi.dev/docs/speakeasy-cli/getting-started).
-We support Typescript, Python, and Go.
-Support for Java, Rust, and more coming soon!
+We support Typescript, Python, Go, Java, Php, C#, Ruby, Rust and Terraform !
 * **Developer Experience Portals** are available to users who [join our beta program](https://www.speakeasyapi.dev/request-access).
 Request access and we'll be sure to get you onto the platform as soon as possible!

 ## What you'll find on our Github?